Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-23-gradient-descent.md

 # Gradient Descent

-Gradient descent is a type of iterative method that can be used to solve least squares problems (both linear and nonlinear).
-Gradient Descent is one of the most commonly used methods to solve the model parameters of machine learning algorithm, that is, the constrained optimization problem.
-Another commonly used method is the least square method.
-When solving the minimum value of the loss function, the gradient descent method can be used to iteratively solve step by step to obtain the minimum value of the loss function and model parameters.
+Gradient descent is an iterative method commonly used to solve least squares problems in machine learning, whether linear or nonlinear.
+It is a common constrained optimization method used to determine the parameter values in machine learning models.
+In addition, the least squares method is also one of the commonly used methods.
+We can use gradient descent method to solve the minimum value of loss function iteratively step by step, so as to obtain the optimal loss function and model parameters.

-Gradient Descent Optimization is the most commonly used optimization algorithm for neural network model training.

-Gradient is the derivative
-The gradient descent method is a method of finding the minimization of the objective function by calculating its derivative.
-The purpose of gradient descent is to find the value of the independent variable corresponding to the value of the objective function minimization, in order to find the independent variable X.
+Gradient descent optimization is one of the most commonly used algorithms in neural network model training.
+Its core idea is to find the value of the independent variable that minimizes the objective function by calculating its derivative (gradient).
+In short, the goal of gradient descent is to find the value of the independent variable X that can minimize the objective function.
+By constantly updating the parameters, the gradient descent method can gradually approach the optimal solution, that is, the minimum value of the loss function.

 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/e8e81b7c-8ea6-4651-8802-1376c34d09a0)
 We will use gradient descent to find intercept and the slope.